gjustin40/GeoPandas-Analysis-Crime-Vulnerable-Area-of-Gwangjin-gu/README.md

 - We can know the crime valnerable area using CCTV installation rate.
 - So in this project, we get all of the CCTV installation poi data and location of police office in Gwangjin-gu and buffer about 1km of those police office to size the security.
 - Union those area and difference from Gwangjin-gu area.
-- We can see the vulnerable area, and that will be the
+- We can see the vulnerable area, and that will be the area we should be concerned.

 ## Analysis Process